ouchadam/thisblog.iswell.cool/content/post/wake-up.md

 ### Exposing to world

 This is where things get <i>networky</i> and confusing.
 We need to hit our server from outside of the local network, no more localhost.
-If you're lucky enough to have a static ip then you can pair it up with a domain and be on your way, for the rest of us we'll need to use a dynamic dns.
+If you're lucky enough to have a static ip then you can pair it up with a domain name and be on your way, for the rest of us we'll need to use a dynamic dns.

 There are plenty of dynamic dns providers, some provide free tiers such as [noip](http://www.noip.com/) and others like [dyndns](http://dyn.com/dns/) offer higher support with routers (rather than manually updating the dns).

 There are plenty of guides out there so I won't go into much detail here.
 Once the dns is setup, it's time to forward those external requests to our internal server.

-Using [nginx](https://www.nginx.com/) and assuming that port 80 has been forward to the device, here's a simple proxy pass for a /wake route:
+Using [nginx](https://www.nginx.com/) and assuming that port 80 has been forward to the device, here's a simple web server acting as a proxy pass for our nodejs server using the `/wake` route:

 ```bash